40 Health Symptoms You Should Never Ignore

 If you have generalized swelling or inflammation, it may be a sign of edema.
 According to the Cleveland Clinic, edema can be the result of an allergic reaction or something more serious, such as heart failure or liver disease.
 Living with edema without treatment can be tough on your body.
 The extra fluid puts pressure on your organs and can lead to other conditions, such as weakening of the heart.

-Recommendation: If you feel swollen and it’s not just because you ate too much salt, make an appointment with your doctor so you can get on a treatment plan.
+The Remedy Rx: If you feel swollen and it's not just because you ate too much salt, make an appointment with your doctor so you can get on a treatment plan.

 Your chest hurts

 According to the Centers for Disease Control and Prevention, abdominal and chest pain are the most common reasons for emergency room visits for patients over 15 years of age.
 Chest pain is the most well-known sign of a heart attack or other heart trauma, so it's no wonder more people visit the emergency room for this symptom than any other.